-Medical Social Worker (Home Care), 3 Senior Medical Social Worker, Koh Tang Michelle Lau was conferred the 'Promising Social Worker Award' at the Istana by President Halimah Yacob on 23 November 2021.
+Medical Social Worker (Home Care), 'Promising Social Worker Award' at the Istana by President Halimah Yacob on 23 November 2021.

 Organised by the Singapore Association of Social Workers (SASW) and supported by the Ministry of Social and Family Development (MSF), the award recognises exemplary social workers who have made a difference in the lives of their clients as well as the community.